Updated: Jul 13, 2022

 The heart houses our ‘shen’ or spirit and is considered to be the home of our internal harmony.
 The heart is compared to a supreme monarch who is responsible for maintaining internal peace and harmony.
 This means that if your heart is not peaceful, its function will be affected, which, in turn, will impact the whole.

 When heart chi is out of balance, we can feel empty, sad, estranged and find it challenging to feel connected with life and others.
-I’m experiencing some heart energy imbalance right now as the world opens up, somewhat, from the pandemic.
-I’m missing Yoga Tree where I used to teach yoga.
-It was a sanctuary and home to me during the ups and downs of life where I laughed and cried with fellow yogi’s and yogini’s.
+I’m experiencing some heart energy imbalance right now as I work through homesickness having spent tender time with my parents in Ireland, recently.
 The sadness manifests like a deep ache in my heart.
-What will my life be like without Yoga Tree, I wonder?

 On the upside, when heart energy is flowing, we are full of vitality, we feel nourished, harmonious, able to connect with our innate joy, build healthy relationships and understand the connectedness of all life.
 I have found some of the following practices to be helpful in grounding my spirit and bringing joy and radiance back into my life.